Bankruptcy Credit Counseling - What Is Involved

 Credit counseling is required within 180 days prior to filing Chapter 11 bankruptcy.
 This involves an individual or group briefing from an approved nonprofit budget and credit counseling agency (see below for a list of approved agencies).
 To obtain a discharge in a Chapter 7 or Chapter 13 case, an individual must—in addition to undergoing credit counseling—attend a post-filing instructional course concerning personal financial management offered by such an agency.

 Pre-Filing BriefingA pre-filing briefing will outline opportunities for available credit counseling and assists the individual in performing a budget analysis.
-The briefing is expected to last about 90 minutes and to cost about $50, but agencies will sometimes not charge individuals who cannot afford to pay.
+The briefing is expected to last about 60 minutes and to cost about $50, but agencies will sometimes not charge individuals who cannot afford to pay or at reduced rates.
 The agency will provide a certificate of completion of the briefing, and the debtor should file this certificate along with the bankruptcy petition.

 A pre-discharge course is expected to last longer, perhaps as long as 4 hours, and cost more.
-Agencies may not charge a fee to debtors who can’t afford to pay.
+Agencies may not charge a fee to debtors who request a fee waiver or fee reduction (fee waivers vary by agency).
 Upon completion of the course, the debtor will obtain a certificate and file it with the court as an exhibit to Form B23.

 When a married couple files a joint petition, each spouse must attend the pre-filing briefing and pre-discharge instruction.
-According to the 2005 amendments to the Bankruptcy Code, an individual should be able to satisfy the pre-filing and pre-discharge education requirements in person, over the telephone, or online.
-Very few agencies who offer just Internet counseling and training have been approved, however.
+They may attend the same counseling session.
+An individual should be able to satisfy the pre-filing and pre-discharge education requirements in person, over the telephone, or online (i.e., live chat, email).

 Debt Management Plan